-§196-1 Title and Short Title
+§390-1 Title and Short Title

-AN ORDINANCE GOVERNING SUBDIVISIONS AND LAND DEVELOPMENTS WITHIN THE LIMITS OF LEHIGHTON BOROUGH AND PROVIDING APPLICATION PROCEDURES, DESIGN STANDARDS AND MAINTENANCE REQUIREMENTS FOR IMPROVEMENTS AND PRESCRIBING PENALTIES FOR VIOLATIONS.
-THIS CHAPTER SHALL BE KNOWN, AND MAY BE CITED AS, THE LEHIGHTON BOROUGH SUBDIVISION AND LAND DEVELOPMENT ORDINANCE.
+AN ORDINANCE GOVERNING SUBDIVISIONS AND LAND DEVELOPMENTS WITHIN THE LIMITS OF JIM THORPE BOROUGH AND PROVIDING APPLICATION PROCEDURES, DESIGN STANDARDS AND MAINTENANCE REQUIREMENTS FOR IMPROVEMENTS AND PRESCRIBING PENALTIES FOR VIOLATIONS.
+THIS CHAPTER SHALL BE KNOWN, AND MAY BE CITED AS, THE JIM THORPE BOROUGH SUBDIVISION AND LAND DEVELOPMENT ORDINANCE.

-§196-2 Jurisdiction; Authority
+§390-2 Jurisdiction; Authority

 - A. Application.
-This chapter shall apply to all subdivisions and land developments in Lehighton Borough proposed after the effective date of this chapter. - (1) The responsibilities of the Planning Commission are specifically enumerated throughout this chapter.
-All other power and authority are specifically reserved by the Borough Council. - (2) No subdivision or land development of any lot, tract or parcel of land shall be made, and no street, sanitary sewer, storm sewer, water main or other improvements in connection therewith shall be laid out, constructed or opened except in accord with the provisions of this chapter. - (3) No lot in a subdivision may be sold, no permit to erect or alter any building upon land in a subdivision or a land development may be issued, and no building may be erected in a subdivision or a land development, unless and until a plan of such subdivision or land development shall have been approved and properly recorded, and until the improvements required herein in connection therewith have been constructed or guaranteed as hereinafter provided. - (4) No person, firm or corporation proposing to make, or have made, a subdivision or land development within the Borough shall proceed with any clearing, grading or site preparation before obtaining from the Borough Council the approval of the preliminary plan of the proposed development, and no deeds shall be recorded for lots in any development, before obtaining from the Borough Council the approval of the final plan of the proposed subdivision or land development, except as otherwise provided herein. - (5) The proposed subdivision or land development plat shall be in general accordance with the Lehighton Borough Comprehensive Plan. - B. Prior Approvals.
-[See also §508(4)(ii) of the Pennsylvania Municipalities Planning Code] When an application for approval of a plat, whether preliminary or final, has been approved under the terms of this chapter without conditions or approved by the applicant's acceptance of conditions, no subsequent change or amendment in the zoning, subdivision or other governing ordinance or plan shall be applied to affect adversely the right of the Applicant to commence and to complete any aspect of the approved development in accordance with the terms of such approval within five (5) years from such approval.
+This chapter shall apply to all subdivisions and land developments in Jim Thorpe Borough proposed after the effective date of this chapter. - (1) The responsibilities of the Planning Commission are specifically enumerated throughout this chapter.
+All other power and authority is specifically reserved by the Borough Council. - (2) No subdivision or land development of any lot, tract or parcel of land shall be made, and no street, sanitary sewer, storm sewer, water main or other improvements in connection therewith shall be laid out, constructed, or opened except in accord with the provisions of this chapter. - (3) No lot in a subdivision may be sold, no permit to erect or alter any building upon land in a subdivision or a land development may be issued, and no building may be erected in a subdivision or a land development, unless and until a plan of such subdivision or land development shall have been approved and properly recorded, and until the improvements required herein in connection therewith have been constructed or guaranteed as hereinafter provided. - (4) No person, firm or corporation proposing to make, or have made, a subdivision or land development within the Borough shall proceed with any clearing, grading or site preparation before obtaining from the Borough Council the approval of the preliminary plan of the proposed development, and no deeds shall be recorded for lots in any development, before obtaining from the Borough Council the approval of the final plan of the proposed subdivision or land development, except as otherwise provided herein. - B. Prior Approvals.
+[See also §508(4)(ii) of the Pennsylvania Municipalities Planning Code] When an application for approval of a plat, whether preliminary or final, has been approved under the terms of this chapter without conditions or approved by the applicant's acceptance of conditions, no subsequent change or amendment in the zoning, subdivision or other governing ordinance or plan shall be applied to affect adversely the right of the Applicant to commence and to complete any aspect of the approved development in accordance with the terms of such approval within five years from such approval.
 The five-year period shall be extended for the duration of any litigation, including appeals, which prevent the commencement or completion of the development, and for the duration of any sewer or utility moratorium or prohibition which was imposed after the filing of an application for preliminary approval of a plat.
-In the event of an appeal filed by any party from the approval or disapproval of a plat, the five-year period shall be extended and any period for filing appeals or requests for reconsideration have expired.
+In the event of an appeal filed by any party from the approval or disapproval of a plat, the five-year period shall be extended by the total time from the date the appeal was filed until a final order in such matter has been entered and all appeals have been concluded and any period for filing appeals or requests for reconsideration have expired.
 Provided, however, no extension shall be based upon any water or sewer moratorium which was in effect as of the date of the filing of a preliminary application.
-(See §196-5.)
+(See §390-5.)